MarketSquare/robotframework-tidy/docs/source/transformers/AddMissingEnd.rst

 AddMissingEnd
 ================================

-Add missing END token to For loops and IF statements.
+Add missing END token to FOR loops and IF statements.

 AddMissingEnd is included in default transformers but it can be also run separately with::